Hotmoka/hotmoka/README.md

-[A Transaction that Stores a Jar in a Hotmoka Node](#jar-transaction), [A Transaction that Invokes a Constructor](#constructor-transaction) and [A Transaction that Invokes a Method](#method-transaction), node methods that start a transaction require to specify a payer for that transaction.
+[A Transaction that Stores a Jar in a Hotmoka Node](#jar-transaction), [A Transaction that Invokes a Constructor](#constructor-transaction) and [A Transaction that Invokes a Method](#method-transaction), the methods of Hotmoka nodes that start a transaction require to specify a payer for that transaction.
 Such a payer is required to be an instance of `ExternallyOwnedAccount`, or an exception will be thrown.
 In our previous examples, the expressions